 The price, sound quality, size and design of these speakers can also vary, both within ranges and from brand to brand.

-We are going to compare the two core ranges from two of the biggest manufacturers – Google and Amazon – so that you can decide which smart speaker suits your needs, budget, and whether the upcoming Amazon Prime Day is the right time to buy it.
+We are going to compare the two core ranges from two of the biggest manufacturers – Google and Amazon – so that you can decide which smart speaker suits your needs and budget.

 Google Home vs Alexa: what’s the difference?